Top Senate Dem serves notice to GOP, Trump on priorities

 “Donald Trump in his campaign advocated many things or a good number of economic issues that Democrats support and Republicans have opposed,” Schumer said, pointing to trade, spending on infrastructure, and a financial loophole benefiting wealthy Wall Street interests.

+Schumer blamed Democrats’ election failures on an ineffective economic message, and adopting some of Trump’s rhetoric he pledged “a bolder, stronger, sharper-edged economic plan aimed at the middle class and those trying to be middle class, and an understanding that the system is rigged against the average person and it’s gotta change, a draining of the swamp if you will.”

-But he promised to fight Trump “with everything we’ve got” when he takes an approach opposed to Democratic values.
+But he also promised to fight Trump “with everything we’ve got” when the new president takes an approach opposed to Democratic values.
 “We’re not going to do something in name only,” Schumer said.

 On infrastructure, Trump has proposed a $1 trillion spending program that some conservatives are already balking at.